toivoh/fmicrosynth/space-saving.md

 For `[-2,0]` (the other half-cycle), `sin(pi/2*t)` is approximated by `-f(-t)`.
 Then the approximation repeats with a period of 4, just like `sin(pi/2*t)`.

 This is not a pure sine wave, but it's quite close.
-Except for the fundamental there's odd harmonics: the 3rd at -48 dB from the fundamental, the 5th at -70 dB, the 7th at -84 dB, the 9th at -95 dB, and then we're below the 90 dB or so signal-to-noise ratio that we can get with a 16 bit representation.
+Except for the fundamental there's odd harmonics: the 3rd at -48 dB from the fundamental, the 5th at -70 dB, the 7th at -84 dB, the 9th at -95 dB, the 11th at -104 dB, and then we're beyond the signal-to-noise ratio that we can get with a 16 bit representation.

 On top of the approximation error, there's a little roundoff error when the `sin` instruction evaluates the polynomial, with a signal-to-noise ratio of above 96 dB to the true polynomial.